 Conversion Ratio is the number of places to click on a web page compared to the number of conversion goals presented on the page.
 A true landing page is a standalone page, separated from the main website’s navigation, the purpose of the page is to promote a single offer, so it should always maintain a 1:1 conversion ratio.

 The only clickable link on an optimized post-click landing page is the CTA button.
-If the landing page has other off-page navigation links then we are essentially going against the very definition of a landing page, which of course minimizes our chances of getting visitors to fulfill the conversion goal.
+If the landing page has other off-page navigation links then you are essentially going against the very definition of a landing page, which of course minimizes your chances of getting visitors to fulfill the conversion goal.